maxchampoux/iBanFirst-API-Company-Creation/GetStarted.md

 [`POST /companies/-{id}/releaseDeposit`](/services/companies.md#post_companiesReleaseDeposit)

-You are there, use this call to have access to your account en enjoy your iBanFirst account!
+You are there!
+Use this call to have access to your account en enjoy your iBanFirst account!

 #### XX.
 Know where you are in your company creation project ####